EnterpriseDB/tpa/docs/src/pglogical.md

 and subscriptions can use this name to refer to the desired provider.

 To use pglogical replication, both publishers and subscribers need a named local pglogical node.
-TPAexec will create this node with `pglogical.create_node()` if it does not exist.
+TPA will create this node with `pglogical.create_node()` if it does not exist.
 For publications, the publication name is used as the pglogical node name.
 There can be only one pglogical node in any given database, so you can have only one entry in `publications` per database.

 However, pglogical subscriptions *do* have a name of their own.
-TPAexec will create subscriptions with the given `name`, and use a default value for the pglogical node name based on the instance's name and the name of the database in which the subscription is created.
+TPA will create subscriptions with the given `name`, and use a default value for the pglogical node name based on the instance's name and the name of the database in which the subscription is created.
 You can